We are ISU

-As Idaho’s College of Pharmacy we serve all citizens of the state and are a national leader in telepharmacy services.
-The primary degree offered by the College is the Doctor of Pharmacy (Pharm.D.) that prepares students to become pharmacists.
-The Pharm.D. degree is delivered synchronously in Pocatello and Meridian, Idaho and Anchorage, Alaska.
-In addition, the college offers a Masters and a Ph.D. in Pharmaceutical Sciences to Idaho students.
+Idaho State University's College of Pharmacy serves the citizens of Idaho and Alaska and is a national leader in telepharmacy services.
+The primary degree offered by the College is the four year Doctor of Pharmacy (PharmD) that prepares students to become pharmacists.
+The PharmD degree is delivered synchronously in Pocatello and Meridian, Idaho and Anchorage, Alaska.
+In addition, our newly expanded graduate program offers a Masters and a PhD in Pharmaceutical Sciences to Idaho students.
 Our programs are competitively priced, feature award winning faculty and student organizations and have excellent placement and pass rates.
 We train caring and collaborative pharmacists and scholars while valuing integrity, access, inclusiveness, collaboration, intellectual curiosity, and accountability.

 Brief History of the College

 Idaho State University College of Pharmacy was founded by Eugene O Leonard in 1920 at the Idaho Technical Institute in Pocatello, Idaho.
 Mr. Leonard began as the director of the Division of Pharmacy and then served as Dean until 1948.

 The pharmacy program was initially housed in Swanson Hall.
 It resided for short periods in Faris Hall and Baldwin Hall before it finally landed in Leonard Hall in 1942, where classes continue today.